sylvielsstfr/AtmosphericAttenuationLaw/README.md

 # AtmosphericAttenuationLaw
 Check if Bouguer line fit can be used.

+git remote set-url origin https://github.com/sylvielsstfr/AtmosphericAttenuationLaw.git